 If you really want to up your chopping game, you might also consider taking a knife skills class at a local cooking school if you’re feeling the need for more guidance.
 The skills you learn will pay off nightly in your kitchen.

 Watch the video to learn the 3 knives you REALLY need, how to use them to cut onions, tomatoes and other vegetables efficiently and safely, and how to sharpen them in seconds:

 I hope this guidance will help make your dinner preparation even speedier, and please let me know below or on The Scramble Facebook page if you have any other questions or suggestions.
-If you want additional help with meal preparation, sign up for a two-week free trial of our online meal planning service so you can see how simple planning, easy cooking, and joyful eating can be!
+If you want additional help with meal preparation, sign up for The Scramble’s family-friendly meal plans so you can see how simple planning, easy cooking, and joyful eating can be!